Veikkosuhonen/immersive-lamps/README.md

 ## Customization

-If want to disable a material (such as for performance reasons), simply unzip the pack folder and remove the corresponding json-file at `assets/minecraft/materialmaps/block/` (For example `assets/minecraft/materialmaps/block/sea_lantern.json`.
+If want to disable a material (for example because of performance reasons), simply unzip the pack folder and remove the corresponding json-file at `assets/minecraft/materialmaps/block/` (For example `assets/minecraft/materialmaps/block/sea_lantern.json`.